BWD Electronics: Powerscope

 In 1977 BWD released the 880 Powerscope, an oscilloscope to take measurements on electrical mains circuits.
-The need for the Powerscope came to John Beesley when he saw an electrically floating Tektronix oscilloscope on a cardboard box being adjusted via a broom handle.
+The idea for the Powerscope came to Beesley when he saw an electrically floating Tektronix oscilloscope on a cardboard box being adjusted via a broom handle.
 His design used four differential amplifiers with high common mode rejection ratio (1:20,000).
 His patent mentions the use of thick film attenuators on either side of a substrate to achieve accurate temperature tracking.
 The oscilloscope is designed to accept voltages up to 660Vrms and has a maximum sensitivity of 100 mV/div whilst being able to view voltages at 200 V/div i.e. ± 1000V.
 The other aspect of the instrument which makes it particularly suitable for power electrical engineering is that it can measure and display phase angles on a digital display.
 Highlighting reference phase angle markers are provided at 60° intervals.

 It received an award from the Australian Industrial Design Council some time around 1980.

-John Beesley left BWD in 1987.
-In 1989, he returned from retirement, and came to work part time for Cochlear Limited, makers of the Bionic Ear a result of collaboration with the department of Otolaryngology, University of Melbourne, led by Dr. Graeme Clark.
+Beesley left BWD in 1987.
+In 1989, he returned from retirement to work part time for Cochlear Limited. makers of the Bionic Ear.